Pitta Season The Heat is On!May 31, 2012

 - Good public speakers, leaders, politicians, teachers, writers

 - Hair is smooth and shiny, often blond or red.
-Later in life, hair is often prematurely grey or balding.
+Later in life, hair is often prematurely gray or balding.

 - Highly organized and self-confident